 Speech and Hearing Science (BS)

-Progress toward your goal of becoming a speech-language pathologist or audiologist with a Bachelor of Science in speech and hearing sciences online from Arizona State University.
+Progress toward your goal of becoming a speech-language pathologist or audiologist with an online Bachelor of Science in speech and hearing science from Arizona State University.
 In this program, you’ll gain the skills to improve communication outcomes and work closely with individuals who have developmental and clinical conditions such as hearing impairment, autism, stroke and more.
 Upon graduating, you’ll have a solid foundation to build on as you pursue advanced studies or an entry-level position in the health or behavioral fields.

 Quick facts